 The Research Digest team

 Dr Christian Jarrett (@Psych_Writer) has been Editor of the Research Digest since its inception as an email newsletter in 2003, and he founded the Research Digest blog in 2005.
 A Chartered Psychologist and BPS Associate Fellow, Christian writes the majority of the Digest material, commissions and edits all contributions, and he presents the Digest’s PsychCrunch podcast.
 Christian became a full-time science writer after completing a PhD in cognitive neuroscience at the University of Manchester.
-He’s the author of the critically acclaimed books The Rough Guide to Psychology and Great Myths of the Brain.
+As well editing the Digest, Christian has regular columns at BBC Future and 99U, and he’s the author of the critically acclaimed books The Rough Guide to Psychology and Great Myths of the Brain.
+He’s currently writing his next book Personology.
 Email Christian.

 Since June 2014, Christian is assisted by Contributing Writer, Chartered Psychologist Dr Alex Fradera (@alexfradera), formerly Editor of the discontinued BPS Occupational Digest.
 Alex’s doctoral research at UCL was in the area of autobiographical memory.
 Today he combines a career in science writing with work in business psychology and improvisation.
 Email Alex.

 Dr Jon Sutton (@jonmsutton), the Managing Editor of The Psychologist magazine, proposed that the BPS launch a “research digest” service in 2003, and he oversees the work of the Research Digest Editor.
-A BPS Chartered Psychologist and Associate Fellow, Jon joined the Society in March 2000 from a psychology lectureship at Glasgow Caledonian University (go here for a summary of his academic work).
 Email Jon.

 Under Jarrett’s editorship, the Digest blog won “best psychology blog” in the 2010 inaugural Research Blogging awards, and was “finalist” in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.